andrewmoise/grits/README.md

 There are four main operations available on a Grits filesystem.

-**get(cid)** will return the bytestream for a given CID.
+* **get(cid)** will return the bytestream for a given CID.

-**put(cid, bytes)** will insert data for a new CID into the blob store, if it is not already present.
+* **put(cid, bytes)** will insert data for a new CID into the blob store, if it is not already present.

-**lookup(path)** resolves a path within the namespace.
+* **lookup(path)** resolves a path within the namespace.

-**link(path, cid)** defines a path to point to a particular metadata CID, overwriting any previous value.
+* **link(path, cid)** defines a path to point to a particular metadata CID, overwriting any previous value.
 Linking to `nil` or `""` will delete the given path, removing it from its parent's directory listing.

-`lookup` and `link` will do a good bit of looking within the blob store to execute; you could do that remotely also (by fetching blobs to walk down the tree manually), but this would introduce significant latency.
+`lookup` and `link` will do a good bit of looking within the blob store to execute; you could do that remotely also (by fetching blobs to walk down the tree manually), but that would be very slow.
 Lookups, in general, will return the LookupResponse structure from `namestore.go`, meaning that you can skip the intermediate indirection and do one lookup and then immediately load the content blob for the file without further investigation.

 #### Atomicity

 Both lookup() and link() take any number of paths in their argument, and link() allows you to make assertions about the current state of the filesystem (for example asserting that a path you are writing is `nil` previous to the write, if you want to guard against overwriting a previous entry).
 This combination allows for atomic operations.
 In particular, you can serialize big operations on the file store via an OCC approach: First gather the existing state of what you want to modify, then execute a write which asserts that everything you're modifying has the value you previously observed.
-Then, on an assertion failure, try again until the assertion succeeds which means the write executes.
+Then, on an assertion failure, re-read and try again until the assertion succeeds, which means the write has finally succeeded.

 #### Notifications